Purple Hearts (2022 film): Casting

-In November 2020 an announcement was made that Carson was set to star in Purple Hearts as the female lead for the film.
+In November 2020, an announcement was made that Carson was set to star in Purple Hearts as the female lead for the film.
 In the announcement it stated that she would also be an executive producer, and write and sing the original songs for the soundtrack.
 In that same month it was revealed that Charles Melton had been cast as the male lead, but right before production started in August 2021, Galitzine was reported to be taking over the role.

-In September 2021 Deadline reported that Chosen Jacobs, John Harlan Kim, Anthony Ippolito, Kat Cunning, Sarah Rich, Scott Deckert and Linden Ashby would round out the cast for the film.
+In September 2021, Deadline reported that Chosen Jacobs, John Harlan Kim, Anthony Ippolito, Kat Cunning, Sarah Rich, Scott Deckert and Linden Ashby would round out the cast for the film.
 In the same report it was announced that Grammy nominee Justin Tranter would write and produce the original songs, with Carson co-writing and performing additional music.

 Filming

-The principal photography for the Netflix original commenced in August 2021 and wrapped up in October of the same year.
+The principal photography for the Netflix original commenced in August 2021 and finished in October of the same year.
 Filming took place in Los Angeles County, San Diego County, Riverside, and Austin, Texas.

 The director, Allen Rosenbaum, worked with military adviser and Navy Veteran James Dever to get the Netflix project to film on base at Camp Pendleton.
 The first proposition was rejected, however, after Dever added his touch to the script, permission was granted to film.
 Deadline Hollywood described the film's budget as "thrifty."